Research

 Labor market expansion remains intact

 Although job growth was uneven in recent months, the labor market expansion showed little signs of stalling.
-Employers added an average of 152,000 jobs during the last 3 months, which is only slightly below the average monthly rate of job growth during 2024.
+Employers added an average of 181,000 jobs during March and April, which was well above the average monthly gain of 107,000 jobs during the first two months of 2025.

 Job growth varies by state

-While the national economy is more than 7 million jobs (or 4.7%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
-Employment levels in states like Idaho (+14%), Utah (+13%), Texas (+10%) and Florida (+10%) are well above February 2020 readings.
+While the national economy is more than 7.2 million jobs (or 4.7%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
+Employment levels in states like Idaho (+13%), Utah (+13%), Florida (+11%) and Texas (+10%) are well above February 2020 readings.
 At the other end of the spectrum, the employment base in 3 states and the District of Columbia remains below pre-pandemic readings.

 Unemployment rate remains historically low

-The jobless rate ticked slightly higher during the second half of 2024, but continues to suggest that the economy is at or near full employment.
-The national unemployment rate stood at 4.2% in March, which represented the 41st consecutive month at a level of 4.2% or lower.
+The jobless rate ticked higher from the sub-4% lows of 2022 and 2023, but continues to suggest that the economy is at or near full employment.
+The national unemployment rate stood at 4.2% in April, which represented the 42nd consecutive month at a level of 4.2% or lower.

 Economy projected to add 1 million jobs in 2025